openappsec/attachment/README.md

 ## open-appsec NGINX attachment compilation instructions
+*We Provide an Example for compilation instructions on alpine, the attachment can be complied on other environments that match the environment hosting nginx, yet compilation instructions could need adjustments*

-The attachment can be compiled to support an existing alpine based nginx server or an nginx/ingress-nginx alpine based docker.
+The attachment can be compiled to support an existing nginx server or an nginx/ingress-nginxdocker.

-Your compilation environment must be alpine based and contain git, docker, cmake and g++.
+Your compilation environment must contain git, docker, cmake and g++.

 Before compiling, ensure the latest development versions of the following libraries: